Valerie C. Woodard Center

 How Do I Get More Information?

-In addition, Homeless Services -- like Veterans Services -- is a division within Mecklenburg County Community Support Services.
+In addition, the CSS Homeless Services Division -- like Veterans Services -- is a division within Mecklenburg County Community Support Services.
 Find information about local services and programs for individuals and families who are homeless by visiting the Homeless Services web pages.